 Ranked among the world’s most powerful supercomputers, Sequoia supports two missions: quantify the uncertainties in numerical simulations of nuclear weapons performance and perform the advanced weapons science calculations needed to develop the accurate physics-based models for weapons codes.
 Sequoia is primarily water-cooled and significantly more energy efficient than comparable systems, which is essential to control operating costs.

-Sequoia has prevailed at No. 1 on the Graph500 list since November 2012, indicating that it is still the world's most efficient at processing extremely vast (petabyte and exabyte-size) data sets.
-The Graph500 benchmark measures how quickly a system can search through a large data set—an important indicator of a system’s usefulness as computer scientists increasingly use supercomputers to analyze massive data-intensive workloads in addition to executing traditional modeling and simulation tasks.
+Sequoia has been ranked in the top 4 of the Graph500 and Green500 lists since 2012, indicating that it is one of the most efficient systems in the world for processing extremely vast (petabyte and exabyte-size) data sets.
+The Graph500 benchmark measures how quickly a system can search through a large data set.
+This is an important indicator of a system’s usefulness as computer scientists increasingly use supercomputers to analyze massive data-intensive workloads in addition to executing traditional modeling and simulation tasks.
 The Green500 list ranks supercomputers by energy efficiency, comparing performance-per-watt of each system.
 Sequoia’s Linpack performance is 17,173.2 teraFLOPs per second.